-A single wall stovepipe is a standard for venting heating stoves.
-A black stovepipe is used to vent the stoves exhaust out of the living space and into a chimney liner or chimney system.
+A single-wall stovepipe is a standard for venting heating stoves.
+A black, or stainless steel, stove pipe is used to vent the stove's exhaust out of the living space and into a chimney liner or chimney system.

-This is commonly called a "connector pipe".

-For use as flue stove connection for domestic and commercial heating appliances to flue/chimney.
+This is commonly called a "connector pipe" and is intended for use as a flue stove connection for domestic and commercial heating appliances to the flue/chimney.

-Single wall pipes should only be used as a connecting piece between your stove and the chimney stack.
+- Use Stove Pipe Only for Connections - Single-wall pipes should only be used as a connecting piece between your stove and the chimney stack.

-When installing a wood stove flue, remember that the higher the chimney, the better the draft will be.
+- Appropriate Chimney Height - When installing a wood stove flue, remember that the higher the chimney, the better the draft will be.